If it’s time to consider your gas options, compare gas companies in Queensland with Canstar Blue’s customer review and ratings.

 * Overall satisfaction is an individual rating and not a combined total of all ratings.
 Brands with equal overall satisfaction ratings are listed in alphabetical order.

-Canstar Blue research finalised in September 2015, published in October 2015.
+Canstar Blue research finalised in December 2016, published in February 2017.

 See our Ratings Methodology.

 Queenslanders aren’t as reliant on natural gas as households in the southern states of our great brown land, but that doesn’t mean you should accept inferior service from your provider.
 There are only two gas suppliers to choose from in Queensland, but that still gives you another option if you’re not satisfied with the service you’re currently receiving, or the price that you’re paying.
 In this review, Canstar Blue will talk you through your gas options, whether you live in Brisbane, the Gold Coast, Sunshine Coast, or a regional area further north, to help you better understand the market and possibly even find a better deal.

 As you can see from our star ratings table above, Origin and AGL are the two gas suppliers most households in Queensland can choose between.
 Each year, Canstar Blue surveys gas customers of both retailers to find out how they are rated on important factors such as customer service, billing clarity and the value for money they offer.
 While there is minimal competition, you will surely want to be getting the best deal you can?

 Since Canstar Blue began rating gas suppliers in Queensland, the results have been consistent, with Origin outperforming AGL for overall customer satisfaction.
 So let’s learn more about the Queensland gas market and what these two energy giants have to offer the Sunshine State.